Joccalor/PFunc/README.md

 ##### A note on package versions
 PFunc was written with particular versions of software and packages in mind.
 Given that PFunc depends on these packages to run, it is possible that at some point in the future, these packages could be updated in a way that negatively impacts the functionality of PFunc.
 If this happens, you have two options:
-  * Check http://github.com/joccalor/pfunc for updated PFunc code that is compatible with the new versions of the packages.
+  * Check <https://github.com/Joccalor/PFunc/releases/latest> for the most recent version of PFunc.

 or:
   * Search online for old versions of the packages that work with this version of PFunc.
 Below is a list of versions known to work with PFunc.
 These packages should all be archived online.
 Don't worry if you cannot find these exact versions; other close versions will probably function just fine.